stelcodes/nuzzle/README.md

 Just because a page exists in your realized site data doesn't mean you have to include it in your static site.
 If you don't want a page to be published, just return `nil`.

 ### Accessing Your Site Data with `get-config`
 With many static site generators, accessing global data inside markup templates can be painful to say the least.
 Nuzzle strives to solve this difficult problem elegantly with a function called `get-config`.
-While realizing your site data, Nuzzle attaches a copy of this function to each page map under the key `:get-config`.
+While realizing your site data, Nuzzle attaches a copy of this function to each page map under the key `:nuzzle/get-config`.

 In a word, `get-config` allows us to see the whole world while creating our Hiccup.
 It has two forms: